PASTAplus/PEP/peps/pep-9.md

 ## Introduction

 Authorization within the EDI application ecosystem is a critical component of the Identity and Access Management (IAM) model (see [PEP-7](./pep-7.md)).
 The current authorization system uses a simplified attribute-based access control (ABAC) model where an individual's identity or group membership ("group" and "role" are used interchangeably) dictates whether they are sufficiently privileged to execute a PASTA API method or to upload, access, or remove a data package, or its individual data resources (i.e., metadata, data, and quality report), from the EDI data repository.
-Privileges are declared in access control rules (ACRs) using the `<access>` element (Figure 1) syntax defined in the [Ecological Metadata Language](https://eml.ecoinformatics.org/schema/eml_xsd#eml_access) (EML) XML schema.
+Privileges are declared in an access control rule (ACR) using the `<access>` element (Figure 1) syntax defined in the [Ecological Metadata Language](https://eml.ecoinformatics.org/schema/eml_xsd#eml_access) (EML) XML schema.
 The *principal* (or subject) of an access control rule is the unique user identity assigned by an Identity Provider (IdP) or an arbitrary group identifier (e.g., "authenticated") assigned by the system.
 The *permissions* (or privileges) of an ACR are defined as "read," "write," or "changePermission."
 These map to the following: "read" to "read;" "write" collectively to "create, read, update, delete;" and "changePermission" to everything in "write," in addition to changing permissions for data resources ("all" may be substituted for "changePermission" in ACRs).
 These permissions are not part of the EML `<access>` element scheme; they are legacy and were defined by the Long Term Ecological Research (LTER) Network information management community.

 ![Figure 1](./images/pep9-EML_access_element.png)

 **Figure 1:** XML schema diagram for an Ecological Metadata Language `<access>` element.

 To understand an ACR, it may be read as an [RDF triple](https://www.w3.org/TR/rdf11-concepts/#section-triples), where the *principal* is the **subject**, the combination of either "allow" or "deny", along with the *permission*, is the **predicate**, and the resource under the protection of the ACR is the **object**.
-For example, the following `<access>` element (Listing 1) in a metadata document describing data contained in the file `table.csv` can be read informally as "the user, `uid=mark,o=EDI,dc=edirepository,dc=org`, *has permission to read* the the data contained within `table.csv`."
+For example, the following `<access>` element (Listing 1) in a metadata document describing data contained in the file `table.csv` can be read informally as "the user, `uid=mark,o=EDI,dc=edirepository,dc=org`, *has permission to read* the data contained within `table.csv`."
 Although a "deny" verb is permitted in an `<access>` element to revoke a privilege on a resource, it is rarely used in practice.
-ACRs are are often combined into an Access Control List (ACL) within the `<access>` element (as permitted by the XML schema) where multiple subjects and predicates are related to a single resource object.
+Two or more ACRs can be combined within the `<access>` element (as permitted by the XML schema) to form an Access Control List (ACL), where multiple subjects and predicates are related to a single resource object.

 ```xml
 <access>